The structure of your CV is an important factor in your job search.

 Junior candidates with little relevant experience can bulk up their CV by including interests that prove their suitability to the roles they are applying for.

-These could be anything from blogging or building a website, to captaining a sports team or organising events.
+These could be anything from travelling, blogging or building a website, to captaining a sports team or organising events.

 CV structure matters